A3036 Implantable Light-Emitting Diode Manual

 Figure: Spectra for Luxeon Z LEDs.

-Based upon the above spectra, we estimate that the half-power width of the EZ500 460-nm blue LED is 20 nm, and of the 525-nm green is 50 nm.
+Based upon the above spectra, we estimate that the half-power spectral width of the EZ500 460-nm blue LED is 20 nm, and of the 525-nm green is 50 nm.

 Optical Power